smirarab/sepp/README.TIPP.md

 `run_tipp.py -h`

 The main output of TIPP is a `_classification.txt` file that annotation for each read.
+TIPP also outputs other information about the fragments, including the alignments (note that there could be multiple alignment files created, each corresponding to a different placement subset) as well as the phylogenetic placements.
-In addition, TIPP outputs a `.json` file with the placements, created according to pplacer format.
-Please refer to [pplacer website](http://matsen.github.com/pplacer/generated_rst/pplacer.html#json-format-specification) for more information on the format of the `.json` file.
-Also note that pplacer package provides a program called guppy that can read `.json` files and perform downstream steps such as visualization.
+Placements are given in the `.json` file, created according to *pplacer* format.
+Please refer to [pplacer website](http://matsen.github.com/pplacer/generated_rst/pplacer.html#json-format-specification) for more information on the form at of the `.json` file.
+Also note that *pplacer* package provides a program called *guppy* that can read `.json` files and  perform downstream steps such as visualization.

-In addition to the `.json` file, TIPP outputs alignments of fragments to reference sets.
-There could be multiple alignment files created, each corresponding to a different placement subset.

 By setting `SEPP_DEBUG` environment variable to `True`, you can instruct SEPP to output more information that can be helpful for debugging.